 We recommend storing it flat (i.e. on the side with the largest surface area) inside a fridge at a constant temperature between 4 – 18°C (41 – 65°F).
 Do not freeze your film packs!
 This will damage the chemistry and prevent your film from working properly.
 Be aware, also, that frequent variations in temperature could cause moisture-related damage.

-When getting ready to shoot, we recommend allowing film at least 1 hour for your film to return to ambient temperature.
+When getting ready to shoot, we recommend allowing film at least 1 hour to return to ambient temperature.
 Our film will not perform as well at cooler temperatures, so allow it to reach room temperature before shooting for the best results.

 Once a film pack is loaded into your camera, it will be exposed to ambient temperature and moisture levels.
 As a rule-of-thumb, try to shoot the film within 2 months of being loaded into your camera.